Domm6/Kudos-Board/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 I think the time in class was not enough to be able to give an in depth explanation of exaclty how a backend works and how it connects to the front end.
 The labs made up for this a little through a deeper explanaition and helped me understand endpoints as well a prisma better.
 One thing that was not talked about at all, but that we had to learn was React Routing.
-Through the use of online resoures, my classmates, and the instructors, I was able to learn in on the go.
+Through the use of online resoures, my classmates, and the instructors, I was able to learn it on the go.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.